GennyCryPotent/STREETCATS/README.md

 npm install
 npm start
 ```

-Note: If you encounter an "ERESOLVE could not resolve" error during installation, use npm install --legacy-peer-deps.
+**ℹ️ Note: If you encounter an "ERESOLVE could not resolve" error during installation, use npm install --legacy-peer-deps.**

 ## E2E Testing
 The project includes complete end-to-end tests, written with Playwright, to ensure that critical functionalities work correctly.